elliotaplant/redux-js-restricted-routes/README.md

 In complex applications, we might restrict content based on tiered authorization levels.
 A basic user shouldn't have access to the admin panel, but an admin should be able to view everything.
 In even *more* complex applications, we could restrict content based on an a set of access permissions.
 A designer might be allowed to edit code, and an engineer might not be allowed to edit designs.

 All of these restrictions are based on the authentication state of our application.
-If we're using Redux, that state should be in our application's Redux-store.
-Wouldn't it be cool if we could make our application automatically restrict users from accessing content based on their authorization state in our redux store?
+If we're using Redux, that state should be in our application's Redux store.
+Wouldn't it be cool if we could make our application automatically restrict users from accessing content based on the authorization state in our Redux store?

 ## #CodeGoals
 We want to make React components that act like React Router's `<Route />` component but are connected to our Redux store and redirect users to a safe place if they try to access restricted content.